-As a student you will learn to identify targets for workplace and competence development, to create new solutions, products and operating models and to develop your own action in observance of changing workplace requirements.
-The typical characteristics of LbD include authenticity, partnership, experiential nature, creativity and a research-oriented approach.
+As a student you will learn to identify targets for workplace and competence development, to create new solutions, products, and operating models and to develop your own action in observance of changing workplace requirements.
+The typical characteristics of LbD include authenticity, partnership, experiential nature, creativity, and a research-oriented approach.

 Learning by Developing combines learning that produces competence with creativity through various research and development projects and in cooperation with Laurea's key partners.
-Learning builds on new opportunities that open up as the project progresses.
 The required competence is accumulated through practical activities in various workshops.